-Cobras and snakes evoke feelings of fear, discomfort, and disgust.
-But in Vedic traditions the cobra symbolizes overcoming and mastering fear.
+Cobras and snakes can evoke feelings of fear, discomfort, and disgust.
+But in Vedic traditions, the cobra symbolizes overcoming and mastering fear.
 Nataraja, an incarnation of Shiva, is often portrayed with a cobra draped around his neck.
 The cobra’s venom is said to represent avidya, or ignorance — the veil that prevents us from recognizing universal truths.
 By mastering fear and learning to see beyond the surface we can come to know freedom, or liberation.

-- Use a blanket under your forearms or pelvis for added comfort
+- Use a blanket under your forearms or pelvis for added comfort.

-- Bring your gaze to the floor for a neck release and stretch
+- Bring your gaze to the floor for a neck release and stretch.

 CONTRAINDICATIONS AND CAUTIONS:

-- Back or spinal injury
+- Back or spinal injury.

 Because the lift in the belly is the key to this posture, many beginners benefit from using a blanket as support when learning Sphinx pose.
 Bring the ends of a rolled blanket together to make a U shape.
 Position the blanket under your body so that the bottom curve of the U is above your pubic bone.
 Arrange the two sides of the U so that they are along the sides of your belly.
 This will lift your belly and allow you to experience the posture’s stretch and expansion.